GodXuxilie/RobustSSL_Benchmark/README.md

 ## Contact

-Please contact xuxilie@comp.nus.edu.sg and jingfeng.zhang@riken.jp if you have any question on the codes.
+Please contact xuxilie@comp.nus.edu.sg and jingfeng.zhang@auckland.ac.nz if you have any question on the codes.